14 Best Day Trips from Melbourne

 Given its seaside location, when you head to Queenscliff for the day, pack your bathers and towel.

 The sea lions are more than eager to come over and say hello—it is one of the most interactive wildlife experiences you’ll have.
-If you prefer to stay dry, you’ll still get a great view of these inquisitive creatures.
+You can also take boat trips if you prefer to stay dry.
+You’ll still get a great view of these inquisitive creatures.

 Back at Queenscliff, you can visit the Maritime Museum and get a sense of the town’s naval history.